tomastryggva/portfolio_laufey/README.md

 ## About

 This website was created as a project for a student graphic designer.
-Pictures are sourced from artist Flickr account and shown on the website.
+Pictures are sourced from artists Flickr account and shown on the website.
-Website is still in development, as of Sep.
+Website is still in development, as of Sept.
 2020

 ## Preview